 “The truth of development consists in its completeness: if it does not involve the whole man and every man, it is not true development.” – Pope Benedict XVI

 The Christian faith is ineffective unless it permeates every part of a person.
 If the ministries and faith communities I attend are in an isolated part of my life, it will be easy for me to keep my faith in an isolated part of my life.
-This young adult community has discovered this, and has concluded that a logical solution is to move in with fellow believers in order to daily hold each other accountable in their Christian walk.
+This young adult community has discovered this, and has concluded that a logical solution is to move in with fellow believers in order to daily hold each other accountable in our Christian walk.